Producing Artistic Director

 Emily joined PTC as Managing Director in the fall of 2017.
 Her theatre management career began in New York producing Off-Off-Broadway, and subsequently led her to Colorado.
 During her tenure as Theatre Aspen’s Managing Director, she worked with Artistic Director Paige Price to bring financial stability to the organization, begin and complete a capital campaign, and construct a new venue.
 She has held positions at the Denver Center for the Performing Arts, a Broadway general management company, and New York Stage and Film, where she deepened her passion for supporting artists and facilitating new work.
 She is currently serving as Treasurer of Theatre Philadelphia, the marketing organization for theatre in Philadelphia.
 Emily holds an MA and an MBA from Southern Methodist University.

 Jeffrey Page is an opera and theatre director of both classical and contemporary works.
 As director and choreographer, he spearheaded the Tokyo production of Memphis, which received four Yomiuri Award nominations, including Best Musical.
 The first African American to be named the Marcus Institute Fellow for Opera Directing at the Juilliard School, he has also been nominated for an Emmy Award, and won an MTV Video Music Award for his work with Beyoncé.
 His work was featured on Beyoncé’s “The Formation World Tour,” in her historic Coachella performance, and in two of her HBO specials.
 Page was the associate creative director for Mariah Carey’s “Sweet, Sweet Fantasy” European Tour, and has been a featured choreographer on Fox’s “So You Think You Can Dance.”
+He recently directed MAKING MICHEAUX (Book and lyrics by JESSE L. KEARNEY, JR. Music by ALPHONSO HORNE) for Prospect Theatre in NYC.

 As a performer, Page was in the original Broadway cast of Fela! and choreographed the Broadway musical Violet starring Sutton Foster.
 At the Barrington Theatre Company, Page won a Berkshire Theater Award for Joe Iconis’ Broadway Bounty Hunter.
 In 2016, he established Movin’ Legacy as an Indianapolis-based nonprofit organization dedicated to the ethnology and documentation of contemporary and traditional dance from Africa and the African diaspora.
 He holds a Master’s of Fine Arts degree, (Theatre Directing) from Columbia University in New York City, and has been awarded the Chuck Davis Emerging Choreographer Fellowship from the Brooklyn Academy of Music.